 Forex and CFD brokers are not required to get authorized by SEBI in order to accept residents of India as clients.
 And indeed, the status of forex trading is confusing for Indian investors who want to enter the lucrative online trading world.
-Nevertheless, you can have the option to trade with an offshore well-established broker that allows you to get access to forex and CFDs such as eToro.
+Nevertheless, you can have the option to trade with an offshore well-established broker that allows you to get access to forex and CFDs.
 It’s important that you choose a broker that holds licenses from top-tier regulators in other regions of the world or has advanced security features to keep your funds in a safe place.
 Otherwise, if you insist on trading with a SEBI registered broker, you’ll have yo consider Interactive Brokers.

 Local Payment Method

 The Foreign Exchange Management Act (FEMA) restricts the people of India to send or receive Indian Ruppe (INR) to overseas countries for the purpose of currency conversions or investments.
 Consequently, if you would like to trade with an offshore broker, you’ll have to find a broker that supports local payment for India (Interactive Brokers) or accepts deposits and withdrawals with bitcoin (like CryptoRocket).